[Note: see related podcast and see affiliate stuff at the right]

 - Yahoo (which includes Tumblr)

 - Just about any free VPN service (which includes Hotspot Shield, Hide My Ass, Onavo, Touch VPN, Hola VPN).
-Even though it has a for-pay tier, I would still avoid Google’s new VPN service, as well.
 Also, many of these services/apps have horrible security issues, too.
 See this list for more info.

 Cheap Smart Devices & Cell Phones

-The Internet of Things (IoT) is still a fast-growing industry with no signs of slowing down.
+As I mentioned above, the Internet of Things (IoT) is a huge money-making industry with no signs of slowing down.
 Connecting something to the internet must make it better, right?
-Light bulbs, toasters, refrigerators, doorbells, garage door openers, and on and on.
+Light bulbs, TVs, toasters, refrigerators, doorbells, garage door openers, coffee makers, and on and on and on.